 Psychology Today Editorial typographic illustration

 Psychology Today was launched in 1967 with the intent of making psychology literature more accessible to the general public.
-They briefed Superfried to develop a typographic illustration and marque for their 50th Anniversary edition of the magazine.
+They briefed design studio Superfried to develop a typographic illustration and marque for their 50th Anniversary edition of the magazine.

 - Bespoke Typography